AndreaGuarracino/gfainject/README.md

 # gfainject

-`gfainject` is a tool for mapping alignments from `BAM`, `PAF`, or `GBAM` format files to pangenome graphs in a `GFA` (Graphical Fragment Assembly) format graph.
+`gfainject` is a tool for mapping alignments from `SAM`, `BAM`, `PAF`, or `GBAM` format files to pangenome graphs in a `GFA` (Graphical Fragment Assembly) format graph.
 It outputs a `GAF` (Graph Alignment Format) file with one record per alignment, mapping each alignment to a sequence of steps in the graph.

 ## Installation